aappddeevv/mscrm-soap-auth/README.md

 unit tests.

 other

+copy/replication
+* Create a copy on an RDBMS and keep updating it using simple CDC.
+Only a few steps are needed to create a local RDBMS schema using this program, copy down the data then keep the local copy updated.
+The RDBMS copy is designed to be a REPL that you draw from locally versus a targeted application database schema e.g. a data warehouse or reporting database.
+The generated schema does not enforce referential integrity in order to make it easy to load and manipulate.

+Other
 * Run --help to print show other capabilities.

+## Thanks
 Many thanks to contributors, a particular person in general recently who remains anonymous but was instrumental in pushing this application forward.
 This person found many errors and and built out some nascent capabilities.

+## Notes

+Miscellaneous notes:
+* DDL generation library: Looked at empire-db and ddlutils but both are embedded and specialized for their respective parent packages.
+Other packages are available but are not cleanly separable from their parent packages.
+Had to role my own.